DREAMWalker Group

 Profile created May 10, 2005

 Jim Elledge’s individual poems have been published in, or accepted for publication, by Jubilat, American Letters & Commentary, ElevenEleven, Five Fingers Review, Margie, Indiana Review, Hayden’s Ferry Review, Washington Square and others.
-Chair of the Department of English and Humanities at Pratt Institute, Brooklyn, he also directs Thorngate Road, a press devoted to queer poetry. -- from Saints & Sinners
+He is the Director of the M.A. in Professional Writing Program at Kennesaw State University. and also directs Thorngate Road, a press devoted to queer poetry.

 • Gay, Lesbian, Bisexual, and Transgender Myths from the Arapaho to the Zuni: An Anthology (American Indian Studies, V. 13) (2002)